SESARLab/mfh-dl-performace-testing/thesis.md

     TBLPROPERTIES ('bucketing_version' = '2');
 ```

-As we can see, it defines an `insertion_date` partition, which determines how to store data into the table; *measurements* with the same `insertion_date`, are held together into the same partition, allowing Hive to efficiently retrieve data that satisfy specified criteria based on the `insertion_date`.
+As we can see, it defines an `insertion_date` partition, which determines how to store data into the table; *measurements* with the same `insertion_date` are held together into the same partition, allowing Hive to efficiently retrieve data that satisfy specified criteria based on the `insertion_date`.

 #### Apache Hive ingestion

-To ingest data into Hive, I first loaded the CSV data from the temporary HDFS folder on the NameNode (i.e.: `/tmp/mfh`) into an external table:
+The first step for ingestion consisted in loading the generated data-set in a temporary HDFS folder (`/tmp/mfh`) on the Hadoop NameNode, to serve as the primary source for the ingestion process.
+Then I created an external table that points to the temporary folder:

 ```sql
 CREATE EXTERNAL TABLE IF NOT EXISTS dl_measurements_external